A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Momentum conservation law

 and

-The one-point Gauss quadrature rule yields a compact form, utilized in many famous hydrocodes.
-The subscript notation here varies slightly from the conventional due to a change in the node sequence.
+Applying the one-point Gauss quadrature rule yields a compact form, which is utilized in many established hydrocodes.
+(Note: The subscript notation here varies slightly from convention due to a deliberate change in the node sequence).